 American Meteorological Society

-William Hooke is associate executive director of the American Meteorological Society (AMS) and a senior policy fellow since 2000.
-He has published on atmospheric wave dynamics, remote sensing, and natural hazards science and policy.
-Hooke worked at the National Oceanic and Atmospheric Administration (NOAA) from 1967-2000, in a series of research and management positions, including deputy chief scientist and acting chief scientist.
-He served as senior scientist to then commerce secretary William Daley.
-Between 1993 and 2000, Hooke chaired the U.S. interagency subcommittee for natural disaster reduction, operated out of the White House.
-He is a member of the International Council for Science planning group on natural and human-induced environmental hazards and disasters (2006-2008) and integrated research on disaster risk scientific steering committee (2008-2009).
-Hooke was elected a member of the American Philosophical Society in 2006, a national associate of the National Academy of Sciences/National Research Council (NAS/NRC) in 2008, and a fellow of the American Association for the Advancement of Science in 2015.
-In 2014, he received the AMS Joanne Simpson Mentorship Award.
-He received a bachelor's in physics at Swarthmore College (1964) (honors), a master's at the University of Chicago (1966), and a PhD in geophysical sciences at the University of Chicago (1967).
+William H. Hooke is associate executive director of the American Meteorological Society (AMS), where he has been a senior policy fellow since 2000, directing the AMS Policy Program from 2001-2013.
+He has published widely on atmospheric wave dynamics, remote sensing, and natural hazards science and policy as an atmospheric scientist.
+He worked for the National Oceanic and Atmospheric Administration from 1967-2000 in a series of research and management positions, including deputy chief scientist and acting chief scientist.
+Hooke also served as a senior scientist to then Commerce-Secretary William Daley.
+Between 1993 and 2000, he chaired the U.S. Interagency Subcommittee for Natural Disaster Reduction, operated out of the White House.
+He was a member of the International Science Council (ICSU) Planning Group on Natural and Human-induced Environmental Hazards and Disasters, 2006-2008, and subsequently a member of the ICSU/Integrated Research on Disaster Risk Scientific Steering Committee, 2008-2009.
+Hooke was elected a member of the American Philosophical Society in 2006, a National Associate of the National Research Council/National Academy of Sciences in 2008, and a Fellow of the American Association for the Advancement of Science in 2015.
+In 2014 he received the AMS Joanne Simpson Mentorship Award; he was named an Honorary Member of the AMS in 2021.